AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Conclusion and future works

 \section{Conclusion and future works}

-In this paper, we introduce AdaStop which is a sequential group test aiming at ranking the performance of agents.
-Our goal is to provide statistical grounding to define the number of times a set of agents should be run to be able to confidently rank them, up to some level $\alpha$.
-This is the first such test, and we think this is a major contribution to computational studies in reinforcement learning and other domains.
-Using AdaStop is simple, and we provide open source software to use it.
-From a statistical point of view, we have been able to demonstrate the soundness of AdaStop as a statistical test.
-Experiments demonstrate how AdaStop may be used in practice, even in a retrospective manner using logged data.
-The next step of our study is the case where we compare agents facing a collection of different tasks, such as the Atari games.
-Properly dealing with such experimental settings require a careful statistical analysis.
-Moreover, additional theoretical guarantees for the early accept and to control the power of AdaStop would also greatly improve its interpretability.
+In this paper, we introduce \adastop which is a sequential group test aiming at ranking agents based on their practical performance. \adastop may be applied in various fields where the performance of algorithms are random, such as machine learning, or optimization.
+Our goal is to provide statistical grounding to define the number of times a set of agents should be run to be able to confidently rank them, up to some confidence level $\alpha$.
+This is the first such test, and we think this is an important contribution to computational studies in reinforcement learning and other domains.
+From a statistical point of view, we have been able to demonstrate the soundness of \adastop as a statistical test.
+Using \adastop is simple.
+We provide open source software to use it.
+Experiments demonstrate how \adastop may be used in practice, even in a retrospective manner using logged data: this allows one to diagnose prior studies in a statistically significant way, hopefully confirming their conclusions, possibly showing that the same conclusions could have been obtained with fewer computations.